1958 Jim Mideon 500: Post-race consequences

 NASCAR would eventually return to a more prepared Canada in the 21st century.
 However, it would be to Montreal's Circuit Gilles Villeneuve for the Nationwide Series in addition to various small-town tracks for the "local" NASCAR Canadian Tire Series.
 Cayuga Speedway (now Jukasa Motor Speedway) wanted to host the first-ever Nationwide Series race in Canada but was turned down by NASCAR at a later date.
 Since then, the track has been on hiatus.

-In 2010, Exhibition Place hosted its first NASCAR-sanctioned race, the Jumpstart 100, since this 1958 race, on a temporary street course spanning 1.721 mi, for the Canadian Tire Series as part of Honda Indy Toronto weekend.
+In 2010, Exhibition Place hosted its first NASCAR-sanctioned race since this race, the Jumpstart 100, on a temporary street course spanning 1.721 mi, for the Canadian Tire Series as part of Honda Indy Toronto weekend.